QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

  	e.
 The Thorlabs dll named “TLPMX_64.dll” or “TLPMX_32.dll” (only for Thorlab power meters)
   	f. pywin32 package for python (miniconda, only for Ophir power meters)

-The files d and e are not part of the Macro download.
+The files d, e and f are not part of the Macro download.
 The Thorlabs python library (d) can be found under:

 	C:\Program Files (x86)\IVI Foundation\VISA\WinNT\TLPMX\Examples\Python